emran92/visiting_card/README.md

-# Vising Card App Created with Flutter for Android and iOS
+# Vising Card UI Created with Flutter for Android and iOS

 ## Built With
 * [DART]